iam-bkpl/java-swing-student-info/README.md

 Delete all the class file if your file isn't working

 ## This will find the file with .class extension
-find . -name "*.bak" -type f
+find . -name "*.class" -type f

 ## This will delete the .class files and you are ready to go
-find . -name "*.bak" -type f -delete
+find . -name "*.class" -type f -delete